STUDYANDEXAM

 Pronoun

-A pronoun is a word that is used instead of a noun.
+A pronoun is a word used in place of a noun to avoid repetition.

 John is a twenty-year-old boy.
 John lives in a small village.
 John loves the people of his village.
 John always helps the people of the village.
 John realizes that there is no doctor in the village who can treat the people suffering from various illnesses.
 John decides to study biology because John wants to become a doctor to provide medical services to people.